productdevbook/nitro-graphql/README.md

 # Nitro GraphQL Yoga Module

+> [!NOTE]
+> This project is actively under development.
+We're always open to new ideas, different perspectives, and feature suggestions!
+If you have a suggestion, please first [open an issue](https://github.com/productdevbook/nitro-graphql/issues) to discuss it, then you can contribute with a PR.

 A standalone Nitro module that integrates GraphQL Yoga server into any Nitro application with automatic type generation and file watching.

 ## Features